The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet: Results

+This definition entails two different couplings depending on whether the sequence $(L_n, n\geq 2)$ is considered in the natural coupling or in the temporal coupling.

-\begin{theorem} The number of mutations appearing while the coalescent has $k$ lineages is equal in distribution to $M_k(t_1)$, and $(M_k(t_1))_{k\geq 2}$ is a sequence of independent geometric random variables where $M_k$ has success parameter $(k-1)/(t_1+k-1)$.
-Consequently, $(B_k(t_1))_{k\geq 2}$ is a sequence of independent Bernoulli random variables such that $B_k(t_1)$ has success parameter $t_1/(t_1+k-1).$ Moreover,
+\begin{theorem} The number of mutations appearing while the coalescent has $k$ lineages is equal in distribution to $M_k(t_1)$.
+The r.v.~$M_k(t_1)$ is geometric with success parameter $(k-1)/(t_1+k-1)$.
+The r.v. $B_k(t_1)$ follows a Bernoulli law such that $B_k(t_1)$ has success parameter $t_1/(t_1+k-1).$ Moreover,